 Discovering the ‘super-pea’

-While screening 2,822 lines from the pea germplasm collection, Prof Domoney’s group made an exciting discovery; they identified a wild pea from Turkey that does not produce seed trypsin inhibitors.
+While screening 2,822 lines from the pea germplasm collection, Professor Domoney’s group made an exciting discovery; they identified a wild pea from Turkey that does not produce seed trypsin inhibitors.

 The mutation is a ‘knock-out’ affecting two closely linked genes encoding seed inhibitors.